23 AGs sue DeVos over student loan forgiveness policy

 California Attorney General Xavier Becerra alleges that DeVos rewrote the rule to protect predatory for-profit colleges, adding that her update makes it nearly impossible for cheated students to get their federal loans forgiven.

-“They rigged the system against students, flat and simple,” Xavier Becerra said in a call with reporters.
+“They rigged the system against students, flat and simple,” Becerra said in a call with reporters.

+The Education Department called the case “another grandstanding, politically driven lawsuit meant to grab a cheap headline.”

+“To any objective observer, our borrower defense rule clearly protects students from fraud, ensures they are entitled to financial relief if they suffered harm and holds schools accountable,” department spokeswoman Angela Morabito said in a statement.

 The dispute stems from a policy known as borrower defense to repayment, which allows borrowers to get their federal student loans erased if their colleges made false claims to get them to enroll.
 The Obama administration expanded the policy to forgive loans for thousands of students who attended for-profit colleges that lied about the success of their graduates.